lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 If `good` is false, ROM execution is disallowed.

 ### Fall Through Handling

 A low power entry fall through occurs when some condition occurs that immediately de-assert the entry conditions right after the software requests it.

-In this version of the power manager design, it can happen if right after software asserts WFI, an interrupt is shown to the processor, thus breaking it out of its currently stopped state.
+This can happen if right after software asserts WFI, an interrupt is shown to the processor, thus breaking it out of its currently stopped state.
-Whether this type of fall through happens is highly dependent on how the system handles interrupts during low power entry - some systems may choose to completely any interrupt not related to wakeup, others may choose to leave them all enabled.
+Whether this type of fall through happens is highly dependent on how the system handles interrupts during low power entry - some systems may choose to completely silence any interrupt not related to wakeup, others may choose to leave them all enabled.
 The fall through handle is specifically catered to the latter category.

 For a normal low power entry, the fast FSM first checks that the low power entry conditions are still true.
 If the entry conditions are no longer true, the fast FSM "falls through" the entry handling and returns the system to active state, thus terminating the entry process.

 ### Abort Handling

 If the entry conditions are still true, the fast FSM then checks there are no ongoing non-volatile activities from `otp_ctrl`, `lc_ctrl` and `flash_ctrl`.
-If any of the modules is active, the fast FSM "aborts" entry handling and returns the system to active state, thus terminating the entry process.
+If any module is active, the fast FSM "aborts" entry handling and returns the system to active state, thus terminating the entry process.

 ## Reset Request Handling

-There are 3 reset requests in the system - peripheral requested reset such as watchdog, power manager's internal reset request and non-debug module reset.
+There are 4 reset requests in the system
+- peripheral requested reset such as watchdog.
+- reset manager's software requested reset, which is functionally very similar to a peripheral requested reset.
+- power manager's internal reset request.
+- Non-debug module reset.

 Flash brownout is handled separately and described in [flash handling section](#flash-handling) below.

 Peripheral requested resets such as watchdog are handled directly by the power manager, while the non-debug module reset is handled by the reset controller.